The Hunger Habit

 A neuroscience-based approach to healthier eating

-Join us for virtual seminars featuring New York Times best-selling author Jud Brewer, M.D.
+Featuring pre-recorded seminars by New York Times best-selling author Jud Brewer, M.D.

 Jud BrewerHave you or someone you know ever struggled with making healthy food choices?
 Then you know it’s not just about the food itself.
 Dieting or restrictive eating can create a disconnect between what the brain says it wants, and what the body needs.